mscheltienne/meg-tests/doc/data-analysis-pc.rst

 Data analysis PC (DANA)
 =======================

-Data analysis PCs, called DANA, are available in the MEG facility.
-DANA's can be accessed on the account ``meguser`` and have both MEGIN's analysis software and MNE-Python.
+A data analysis PC, called DANA, is available in the MEG facility.
+DANA can be accessed on the account ``meguser`` and has both MEGIN's analysis software and MNE-Python.

 Specifications
 --------------

-The analysis PCs run on an `intel Xeon W-2245`_ (8 cores, 16 threads) with 32 GB of RAM and an `Nvidia Quadro P2200`_.
+The analysis PC run on an `intel Xeon W-2245`_ (8 cores, 16 threads) with 32 GB of RAM and an `Nvidia Quadro P2200`_.
 Most analysis pipeline require one or multiple copies of a dataset to be loaded in RAM.
 32 GB is sufficient for subject-level analysis and most group-level analysis, with an additional 20 GB of available swap if needed.